kadoexec/WeatherApp/README.md

 Project made with the OpenWeather API ☁️, to see different temperatures around the world 🌍.

-Made with HTML, CSS and JavaScript.
+Made in HTML, CSS and JavaScript.